 An encoding MAY include a time signature.

-There are two main categories of time signature forms, Common Western Music Notation (CWMN) and Mensural.
+There are two main categories of time signature forms, Common Western Music Notation (CWMN) and mensuration signs used in Mensural notation.

-For neume notation, the time signature MUST remain unspecified.
+For neume notation, the time signature MUST NOT be encoded.

 CWMN time signatures are expressed as one number above another.
-These numbers MUST be separated by a / character.
-Any positive digit MAY be used, but encoders SHOULD use commonly accepted values where possible.
-The c ("common", or 4/4) and c/ ("alla breve", or 2/2) characters MAY be used.
+These numbers are separated by a / character.
+The c ("common") and c/ ("alla breve") characters MAY be used.

 For mensuration signs, the c and o characters indicate imperfect and perfect tempus, respectively.
+A / character can follow the tempus character to indicate diminution.
 The . character indicates "major" prolation; omitting . indicates "minor" prolation.
-A / character may follow the tempus character to indicate diminution.

-A mensuration sign MAY include a numerical component as a proportion or augmentation, indicating modus cum tempore.
+A mensuration sign can include a numerical component as a proportion or augmentation, indicating modus cum tempore.
 These numerals MUST be either a 3 or 2.
-These numbers MAY be combined and separated by a /.
+These numbers MAY be combined, but MUST be separated by a /.

 Musical Notation